January can feel like the longest month of the year: Christmas is...

-We’ve published new research which shows that 2.1 million people were stuck in their overdraft for all of 2016.
+In 2016, we published research which shows that 2.1 million people were stuck in their overdraft for the whole year.
 Sound familiar?
 We should be able to help.

 Our research about overdrafts revealed that many people are stuck in their overdrafts, locked in a cycle of borrowing that’s hard to break free from.
 Overdrafts are meant to be dipped into occasionally to help with a short-term problem, but millions are relying on them to cover basic living costs.